GauravKakade/NTP-Server-Setup/README.md

 7) sudo systemctl restart ntp
 8) ntpq -p

-Check time on both terminals by command 'date'
-Should be same :)
+Check time on both terminals by command 'date'.
+Should be the same :)